radi-cho/datasetGPT/README.md

                                   each length.
   -t, --temperature FLOAT         Possible temperature values for the backend
                                   language model.
+  -m, --model [gpt-3.5-turbo|gpt-4]
+                                  OpenAI Chat model to use.
+GPT-4 is only supported if provided API key has access to GPT4.
+Defaults to GPT-3.5-Turbo.
   -n, --num-samples INTEGER       Number of conversations for each
                                   configuration.
   -o, --option <TEXT TEXT>...
 Values for additional options denoted in